- About Us

 Program Costs

 At Horizon Academic, it’s important for us that applicants fully understand the program's details and costs.
 Please contact a Horizon representative for more complete program information.
 Needs-based financial aid is offered for some of our group-based courses.
 Our one-on-one "Labs" courses do not have any financial aid options at this time.
 Admission to the program is completely need-blind; applicants are admitted purely on the basis of merit.
-If you are admitted and wish to apply for financial aid, this is a separate process from admission and is determined on the basis of need and availability.
-If you request financial aid, you will be asked to complete a separate financial aid application after admission in which you will need to report family income and articulate your financial constraints.
+Students who wish to be considered for aid must select 'yes' in the appropriate section of the application form — at which point, they'll be prompted to to report family income and articulate financial constraints.
+Financial aid requests are processed on a sliding scale on the basis of need and availability.
 If you request financial aid, you will not be asked to make an upfront commitment, legally, financially, or otherwise to participate in the program until you are a final update from us about your financial aid status.
 Financial aid deadlines are generally 6 weeks prior to the program start date, and candidates can expect to hear an update regarding their request for financial aid 3 weeks prior to the start of the program.
-No financial aid application will be considered unless you have also applied for admission to the program by the financial aid application deadline.
+Financial aid requests will only be considered for applications that have been submitted before the financial aid application deadline.
 On average, about 25% of students in Horizon Academic receive a significant fee waiver.

 Frequently Asked Questions